GST Filing in Singapore

 - You can reasonably expect the revenue of your business to exceed S$1 million for the next 12 months – known as the prospective basis.
 This includes any agreements / contracts that you have signed and expected revenue for you in the next 12 months exceed S$1 million.

 Can I Make A Voluntary GST Registration?

-GST registration can be done voluntary, if your annual taxable supplies is below $1 million.
+Yes.
+GST registration can be done voluntary, even if your annual taxable supplies is below $1 million.

 GST comptroller will approve voluntary registration based on case-by case basis.
 Once GST registration is approved, the company must stay registered for a minimum of 2 years.
 Company who fails to submit the GST filing in Singapore on a timely basis will be fine and charge according to the regulation.